bitprj/devrel/IMC_WebDev/FinalBlog.md

 Now that we have established the fact that we will be writing in HTML, it’s time to get into the fun stuff.
 We start by writing &lt;head&gt; in our third line of code.
 This tells our editor that the information for our header will be stored here.

 After we write our &lt;head&gt; tag, we know that we should give our project a title.
-Let’s title our project “My Mini City”.
+Let’s title our project “My Mini City.”
 This is how your code should look now:
 ```html
 <!DOCTYPE html>
 <html>